On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-The KvD theory provides a principled way to operationalize the manipulation of content units during reading and is precise in many aspects of the simulation, e.g.\ the nature and properties of memory trees.
-However, \citeA{kintsch1978toward} make clear that the theory does not specify details of cognitive processes involving inference, i.e.\ the KvD theory can tell you when an inference occurs and its end result will look like but the theory cannot tell you how this end result is arrived at.
-Examples include how to construct propositions from text or how many nodes are retrieved by the recall mechanism.
-Hence, a computational implementation of this theory calls for design choices that allow us to define a tractable model with the NLP tools we have nowadays.

-We posit the task of extractive summarization as the task of scoring the sentences in a document followed by a selection step in which an optimal set of sentences is chosen as the summary.
-In this section, two content scoring systems are introduced, \textsc{TreeKvD} and \textsc{GraphKvD}, which at their core simulate human working memory during reading, according to KvD theory.
-We start by elaborating on the procedure used to build propositions from syntactic structures automatically extracted from text.
-Then, we present our content scoring systems and elaborate on the design choices made during their implementation.
-Finally, we posit sentence selection as a knapsack optimization problem over a budget of tokens.
+In this part, two sentence scoring systems are introduced, \textsc{TreeKvD} and \textsc{GraphKvD}, which at their core simulate human working memory during reading, according to the KvD theory.
+We start by providing an overview of the implemented summarization pipeline.
+Then, we elaborate on the procedure used to build propositions from syntactic structures automatically extracted from text.
+Finally, we present the proposed sentence scoring systems in detail and discuss the design choices made, and complement the explanation with a simulation example.